 Frequently asked questions

-Does the Graduate Program train me to be a Sworn Police Officer?
+Does the Graduate Program train me to be a Police Officer?

 No. The Graduate Program is not a training course to become a police officer.
-Details regarding sworn recruitment are available on the careers page.
+Details regarding Police recruitment are available on the careers page.

 Do I need to pass a fitness test?
 Do I need a manual driver’s licence, first aid certificate and swim certificate?

-No. These are requirements for candidates seeking to become a sworn member.
+No. These are requirements for candidates seeking to become a Police member.

 I have life experience but not a degree, can I apply?
 I have a diploma / certificate from TAFE, can I apply?